Information on carrying out workplace risk assessments during the coronavirus (COVID-19) pandemic

 A risk assessment is a systematic method of looking at how work activities could increase the risk of your employees being exposed to or spreading COVID-19 while at work and deciding on suitable control measures.

-These control measures should incorporate the Scottish Governments precautionary measures and good practice to prevent the spread of COVID-19 and seek to eliminate, reduce or control the risks of transmission to employees and others.
+These control measures should seek to eliminate, reduce or control the risks of transmission to employees and others.

 You should involve employees in the risk assessment process and consult them to reach joint solutions for managing COVID-19 risks in the workplace.

 To assess these risks you need to follow the same steps on the links below.

 To help you decide between precautions you should use this hierarchy of controls and

 Scottish Government guidance.

 Personal protective equipment should be your last choice for managing the risk of transmission.
 Priority should be given to measures that will protect more than just one person.